Quantum-Accelerators/quacc/docs/src/user/alt_workflows/prefect.md

 #### The Inefficient Way

-For this example, let's consider a toy scenario where we wish to relax a bulk Cu structure, carve all possible slabs, and then run a new relaxation calculation on each slab.
+For this example, let's consider a toy scenario where we wish to relax a bulk Cu structure, carve all possible slabs, and then run a new relaxation calculation on each slab (with no static calculation at the end).
 This is an example of a dynamic workflow.

 In Quacc, there are two types of recipes: individual compute tasks with the suffix `_job` and pre-made multi-step workflows with the suffix `_flow`.
 Here, we are interested in importing a pre-made workflow.
 Refer to the example below: